jonandel/ha-hildebrandglow-dcc/README.md

 Thanks go to:

-- The [pyglowmarkt](https://github.com/cybermaggedon/pyglowmarkt) library, which is used to interact with the Hildebrand API.

 - The Hildebrand API [documentation](https://docs.glowmarkt.com/GlowmarktAPIDataRetrievalDocumentationIndividualUserForBright.pdf) and [Swagger UI](https://api.glowmarkt.com/api-docs/v0-1/resourcesys/).

-- The [original project](https://github.com/unlobito/ha-hildebrandglow) from which this project is forked.
+- The [original project](https://github.com/HandyHat/ha-hildebrandglow) from which this project is forked.

-- The [Hildebrand-Glow-Python-Library](https://github.com/ghostseven/Hildebrand-Glow-Python-Library), used for understanding the API.

 - All of the contributors and users, without whom this integration wouldn't be where it is today.